RyanClementsHax/notes/web/browsers/chrome.md

 # Chrome

+- auto updates making it a more secure platform for desktop apps than electron which hardcodes a version of chromium in its bundle

 ## Dev tools
 - typing `$0` in the console will give you the currently selected element
   - you can also use `$1` to get the secondly last selected element and so on